Maurice Fabre (collector): Life

 In 1884 he published his first pieces of art criticism in Le Passant, the new literary and artistic journal in the Midi of France, edited by Maurice Bouchor.
 Redon was particularly touched by Fabre's articles which also dealt with occultism in the salon of Marie Sinclair, on Joan of Arc and on Albert Samain's poems.
 Redon and Fabre had art, music and a liking of Claude Debussy and Richard Wagner in common, along with their fondness for their home areas, Gasparets for Fabre and Peyrelebade for Redon.
 Redon painted a portrait of Fabre in profile with the dedication "To my friend Maurice Fabre – Odilon Redon 1904".
 In the preface to the catalogue of the exhibition of Redon's works in 1901 at Béziers and in 1902 at the Hôtel Drouot, Fabre highly praised him, having quickly understood the power of his colour and his abandoned the colour black.

 Fabre's friend Fayet became the new curator of Béziers's Musée des Beaux-Arts and Fabre supported him by editing the preface to the 1901 exhibition which for Roseline Bacou resounded like a manifesto – "Paris will have three salons this year.
 Béziers has its own...".
 The exhibition was the first in France to exhibit a Picasso, along with Gauguin's Oviri.
 Neither the town's inhabitants nor its institutions were ready, but Fayet and Fabre both appreciated the qualities of Cézanne, Gauguin, Redon and Van Gogh – Fabre wrote to Fayet "I have seen the portrait by Cézanne [...]
 It is magnificent, it is something which will go into the Louvre one day, in fifty years, fifty centuries, no matter.
 In 1905 Fabre, Fayet, George-Daniel de Monfreid and Harry Kessler organised a retrospective of Gauguin's work in Weimar.
 Most of Fabre's collection was dispersed in 1902 at a sale organised by Alexandre Bernheim and in 1911, when he sold his Redon works.
 He married in 1936, sold the rest of his collection and died back in Gasparets in 1939.

 Collections

 A wise and thoughtful collector always aware of his limited funds after his vineyards started to collapse, he was called "miserly" by Gauguin but had a real intuition in discovering new talents and was always ready to lend his works to make their artists better known.
-He also bought works as an investment to re-sell, calculating the probabilities of the art market to sell them on at a profit.
+He also bought works as an investment to resell, calculating the probabilities of the art market to sell them on at a profit.
 His correspondence, his sale catalogues, artists' catalogues and gallery catalogues show the works he owned.